Schwerer Panzerspähwagen: Sd.Kfz. 234 family

-This version had a turret adapted from the cancelled VK 1602 Leopard mounting a 5 cm KwK 39/1 L/60, very similar to the weapon previously used on the later versions of the Panzer III.
+This version had a turret adapted from the cancelled VK 1602 Leopard mounting a long barrel (60 calibres) 5 cm KwK 39/1, similar to the weapon previously used on the later versions of the Panzer III.
 It weighed nearly 12 tons but was still capable of 85 km/h.
 It was one of the most heavily armed armoured cars available.
 However, engagement was strictly discouraged due to its thin armour, and also due to its intended role of reconnaissance.
 The armoured car could be driven backwards by the radio operator in an emergency.
 Series production started in December 1943 and ended in July 1944, with production switching to 234/1 and 234/3.
 Many publications use the name "Puma" for this vehicle, but this was neither officially used nor was it a nickname.